bigeasy/fracture/README.md

     Fracture divides work up by keys.
 When you enqueue work into Fracture it will return an entry constructed by your entry constructor.
 This is the pending entry, the one you add your work to.
-It is construced when you call `enqueue` and there is no entry available for the key.
+It is constructed when you call `enqueue` and there is no entry available for the key.
 Until the entry is consumed by the worker function `enqeue` will return the same entry.
 When the entry is consumed by the worker function `enqueue` will create a new entry.